al1kss/Project-2_Alikhan-Nhan/README.md

 ### For the Standard Graph

 The process begins by initializing the `subplot()` function, which allows multiple plots to be drawn within a single figure.
 In this case, the figure is configured with **3 rows** and **1 column**.
 The `sharex=True` argument ensures that the x-axis properties are shared across all subplots.
 When subplots share the x-axis within a column, only the bottom subplot displays the x-tick labels.
 This approach helps conserve space and improves the readability of the graphs.
-The variable `axs` represents an array of Axes objects, facilitating easy access to individual subplots [^8] (fix citation LATER).
+The variable `axs` represents an array of Axes objects, facilitating easy access to individual subplots [^8].

 ```.py
 fig, axs = plt.subplots(3, 1, figsize=(10, 9), sharex=True)